Do Grandparents Get Jealous of the Other Grandparents?

 I think (hope) we can all get behind that.

-There can also be the issue of maternal grandmothers and grandfather vs paternal grandmothers and grandfathers.
+There can also be the issue of maternal grandparents vs paternal grandparents.

 The prevailing wisdom (I’m not saying it’s right) is that girls are closer to their parents than boys.